How to Make Money Working From Home

 - Do you have crying babies, barking dogs or other potential noise distractions?

-- Are you able to dedicate regular hours to an 8-5 home-based job with a salary?
+- Are you able to dedicate regular hours (8-5) to a home-based job with a salary?

 - Do you have basic office skills?